MultiSafepay/docs/content/api/orders/adjust-payment-link-lifetime.md

 {{< description >}}
 ### Adjust session lifetimes

-The lifetime of a session determines how long the customer can access the MultiSafepay payment page and complete payment.
+The lifetime of a MultiSafepay payment page session determines how long the customer can access the page and complete payment.
+This therefore applies to [redirect](/developer/api/difference-between-direct-and-redirect/) orders only.

 The lifetime begins when the payment link is generated.
 A `session_id` is returned in the payment page URL.
 The default lifetime is 30 days, after which the link expires.

-This applies to [redirect](/developer/api/difference-between-direct-and-redirect/) orders only.

 To manually cancel a session, see [Cancel an order](/api/#cancel-an-order).